tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 endpoints needs to request new CIDs well in advance.
 An endpoint MAY handle requests which it considers excessive by responding with a NewConnectionId message containing fewer than num_cid CIDs, including no CIDs at all.
+Endpoints MAY handle an excessive number of RequestConnectionId messages by terminating the connection.

 Endpoints MUST NOT send either of these messages if they did not negotiate a CID.
 If an implementation receives these messages when CIDs